 (b) the inspector considers the person’s conduct is an obstruction.

+[Section 423 amended by No. 7 of 2016 s.
+163.]

 424. Copies or extracts of records to be admitted in evidence

 (1) Subject to this section, in any legal proceedings, whether under this Act or otherwise, a copy of or extract from a record relating to affairs of a co-operative is admissible in evidence as if it were the original record or the relevant part of the original record.